 The sensitivity illustrates the effect of assuming "P90 10 year" (a downside case) and "P10 10 year" (an upside case) energy production scenarios.
 A P90 10 year downside case assumes the average annual level of energy generation that has a 90% probability of being exceeded over a 10 year period.
 A P10 10 year upside case assumes the average annual level of energy generation that has a 10% probability of being exceeded over a 10 year period.
+A P10 10 year upside case assumes the average annual level of energy generation that has a 10% probability of being exceeded over a 10 year period.
 This means that the portfolio aggregate production outcome for any given 10 year period would be expected to fall somewhere between these P90 and P10 levels with an 80% confidence level, with a 10% probability of it falling below that range of outcomes and a 10% probability of it exceeding that range.
 The sensitivity includes the portfolio effect which reduces the variability because of the diversification of the portfolio.
 The sensitivity is applied throughout the life of each asset in the portfolio (even though this exceeds 10 years in all cases).